 There is an argument to say that 4.8 or 4.9 as an average rating is more believable than five, so the odd bad review actually might not be such a bad thing!

-Now we have them – what do we do with them?
+Now we have more vet reviews on Google – what do we do with them?